ironhack-labs/lab-swift-movies-2/README.md

 Labs are mandatory and must be completed before the start of the next class.

-**Exceptionally, students will have the week-end to complete this lab**.
+**Exceptionally, students will have the weekend to complete this lab**.

 You may work collaboratively with your classmates, but you may not copy and paste another student's code.